 My Dear Parishioners,

-Today is Palm Sunday, or sometimes called Passion Sunday.
+Today we celebrate Palm Sunday, or sometimes called Passion Sunday.
 We mark the triumphal entrance of our Lord Jesus Christ into the Holy city of Jerusalem remembering that He was greeted with shouts of joy and adulation and the waving of palm branches as people of that day greeted royalty.
 The name Passion Sunday refers to the reading of the extended Gospel of the Passion.
-It is the first time that those coming into our Church hear that particular Gospel at a Sunday Mass.
+It is the first time that those coming into our Church hear that Gospel proclaimed at a Mass.
 It is also the beginning of the most sacred time of our Liturgical year, Holy Week.
 I invite all of you to make an extra effort to be present to Our Lord at this sacred time.

 Please help spread the Good News of Easter by welcoming those who may be visitors to our church.
 We want them to feel like they belong and are accepted.
 Also please be mindful of the parking lots.
 I know you get tired of the reminders, but efficient parking is really necessary to allow the most number of people the chance to park.
 The Valley Road lot is for single space parking.
 The lot closest to the church is for head in or “bumper to bumper” parking.
 Please do not leave open spaces because that effectively boxes out others from entering.
 Thank you for your assistance.

-God Bless You,
+God Bless You, Fr.
+Bordonaro

 Dear Brothers and Sisters in Christ,

 On Good Friday, April 7, 2023, we celebrate the mystery of the Lord’s Passion, contemplating the sacrifice by which Jesus redeemed the human race from sin and death.
 It also has been our longstanding tradition as Catholics to offer alms in support of the Catholic Community in the Holy Land.